-Alcentra has an ICAAP which defines the risks that Alcentra is exposed to, and sets out the associated capital plan which aims to ensure that Alcentra holds an appropriate amount of capital to support its business model, through the economic cycle and given a range of plausible but severe stress scenarios.
+Alcentra defines the risks that it is exposed to, and sets out the associated capital plan which aims to ensure that Alcentra holds an appropriate amount of capital to support its business model, through the economic cycle and given a range of plausible but severe stress scenarios.

-Alcentra is classified for regulatory and capital purposes as a limited licence firm.
-Therefore in accordance with FCA requirement, Alcentra calculates the Pillar I capital resource requirements as the larger of Fixed Overhead Requirement ('FOR') and the sum of credit risk and market risk capital resource requirements.
+Alcentra is classified for regulatory and capital purposes as a limited license firm.
+Therefore in accordance with FCA requirements, Alcentra calculates the Pillar I capital resource requirements as the larger of Fixed Overhead Requirement ('FOR') and the sum of credit risk and market risk capital resource requirements.
 Alcentra's FOR is significantly less than the sum of credit and market risk requirements.

-As at 31 December 2018, the FOR for Alcentra was £7.7 million (2017: £6.8 million).
+As at 31 December 2021, the FOR (including post audit adjustments) for Alcentra was £14.4 million (31 December 2020: £11.4 million, both calculated in accordance with the requirements of CRR).
+Under the requirements of IFPR effective from 1 January 2022, the FOR is £12.8 million.
 The FOR has been calculated as equal to one quarter of the fixed expenditure of the company less allowable deductions.